andreipintilie/events.js/README.md

 ```

 ## About
+### Hover.js is compatible with any element (links, paragraphs, headings, buttons, etc...)
 The conventional way to create Hover & Active through CSS is not supported by old browsers like Internet Explorer 6 or later, so this way we can use Javascript to create custom attributes in order to create the hover & active events.